loafoe/hubot-matteruser/README.md

 ### 1) Install a Mattermost server

-Follow the [Mattermost install guides](https://docs.mattermost.com/guides/administrator.html#install-guides) to set up the latest version of Mattermost 3.6.x.
+Follow the [Mattermost install guides](https://docs.mattermost.com/guides/administrator.html#install-guides) to set up the latest version of Mattermost 3.7.x.

 **IMPORTANT:** Make sure your `hubot-matteruser` and `mattermost-client` versions **match** the major version of your Mattermost server so the API versions will match.

-For example, if you're using Mattermost server version 3.6.0 or 3.6.1, the _major version_ is "3.6", and you need version 3.6 of `hubot-matteruser` and `mattermost-client`.
-Neither version 3.5 or 3.7 will work, since the Mattermost server doesn't yet support API deprecation.
+For example, if you're using Mattermost server version 3.7.1, the _major version_ is "3.7", and it is highly recommended to use version 3.7.x of `hubot-matteruser` and `mattermost-client`.
 See [releases archive](https://github.com/loafoe/hubot-matteruser/releases) for older versions.

 ### 2) Install hubot-matteruser